DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 ### Tutorial Stage (Stage 0)
 **Focus**: Core fundamentals before the real game begins

-The tutorial stage teaches basic movement, marker placement, and capture mechanics in a safe environment with no Infinity cubes.
+The tutorial stage teaches basic movement, marker placement, and capture mechanics in a safe environment.
+Guided highlight sequences provide step-by-step instruction, highlighting specific tiles and cubes to guide player actions.
 This is Stage 0 and is separate from the main campaign progression.

 ### Act 1: Learn the Rules (Stages 1-3)
 **Focus**: Establishing core loop and primary danger